 Integrity: the bidder shall provide a meaningful and comprehensive data integrity model.
 Completeness and correctness of data and information stored in the software are of importance.
 Any modification is restricted to authorised users only.

-Data protection and security: Data protection regulation (GDPR General Data Protection Regulation and any national requirements related to data protection and data security have tomust be provided by the bidder.
+Data protection and security: Data protection regulation (GDPR General Data Protection Regulation and any national requirements related to data protection and data security must be provided by the bidder.

 Risk prevention such as secure coding and testing practices must be considered based on IT standards during the project implementation, maintenance, and future change requests.